 “My apologies, but I’m going to have to transfer your call to Department XYZ.”

 Imagine using this language instead:

-"Hello Mr./Mrs. _____!
-Let’s get this problem resolved for you.
+“Let’s get this problem resolved for you.
 I’m going to transfer you to our _____ specialist who is the best-suited person to answer your question.”

-Hearing that I’m being sent to the resident expert and knowing that the rep who is sending me has my problem in mind is much more reassuring than the vague “Sorry, you’re getting transferred,” response that most companies use.
+Hearing that I’m being sent to the resident expert — and knowing that the rep who is sending me has my problem in mind — is much more reassuring than the vague “sorry, you’re getting transferred” response that most companies use.

-Few customers will jump for joy because of a transferred call (no matter how you handle it), but it’s better to assure them that the action was taken in their favor, in order to solve their current problem.
+Few customers will jump for joy because of a transferred call no matter how you handle it, but it’s better to assure them that the action was taken in their favor in order to solve their current problem.

 The truth is, you don’t need to be worried about a mass exodus of customers just because you regularly say “no” to many product features.

-"Hey ______, I really appreciate you taking the time to share your thoughts with us.
-As of this time however, [Feature X] isn’t the perfect fit, and we have no immediate plans to implement it.
-We do have some other exciting features on our plate, and should anything change about your request, we’ll make sure you are the first to know.”
+“I really appreciate you taking the time to share your thoughts with us.
+As of this time, however, [Feature X] isn’t a perfect fit, and we have no immediate plans to implement it.
+We do have some other exciting new features planned, and should anything change about your request, we’ll make sure you are the first to know.”